endowdly/Presentations/FunctionalProgramming101/slides/index.md

 let cuppa = makeCoffee Black 2         // The evaluation
 ```

-' Have to assume Coffee type exists!
+' Have to assume Coffee type exists and coffee is defined!

 ---